 Hiking here is diverse; there are easy, moderate and challenging trails.
 There are 30+ miles of trails.
 You may see water in Sabino Creek.

 Seven Falls is a popular hike here.
 It’s just over eight miles.
 Taking the tram up will save you four miles of hiking and is a great way to explore this area.

 Tram ride at Sabino Canyon

 You can’t drive through Sabino Canyon but there is a fantastic tram ride which takes you up the canyon.
 While this used to be with an interpretive guide, it is now pre-recorded.

 You can get out at any stop on the way up and the way down to explore further.

 It’s important when you arrive to go right away to the ticket booth in order to get a reserved time.
-Bring cash; there’s a nominal fee to ride.
 You should be able to secure a spot, though you may have to wait an hour or more.

 That’s okay because then you can go do the other things you want to do.
 Depending on the time of day you arrive and how hot it is, you may want to start with hiking.
 Or, if it’s already hot, you may want to spend the time in the nature center and gift shop.